lavafeld/magma-guide/docs/guide/network-measurements.md

 measuring specific types of network activity to determine if there is any interference or abnormality occurring on a particular network.
-The first several subsections below detail the various types of network measurements that can be performed, the hardware needed to conduct them, and the vantage points from they will need to be conducted.
+The first several subsections below detail the various types of network measurements that can be performed, the hardware needed to conduct them, and the vantage points from where they will need to be conducted.
 The final subsections lay out network measurement best practices, associated risks, relevant ethical considerations, and volunteering considerations.